SDD2020 has been rescheduled due to the Coronavirus (COVID-19) outbreak

 The Service Design Week is designed as intensive, 4-day course with a focus on designing and leading multidisciplinary project and design teams.
 The experience will take you out of your daily work with an emphasis on removing distractions, and an opportunity to rethink, reset, and recharge in a supportive environment.

 The week is a full immersion in design leadership, and an investment in yourself and your career journey.
 You’ll leave inspired with a clear set of practical takeaways and a toolkit for defining the core operating rhythm for your design team.

-We are proud to announce that Philips Experience Design has asked us to co-organise a student service design challenge.
+Together with Philips we organise the Student Service Design Challenge.
 This challenge is a unique and international design competition amongst students, celebrating excellence in service design.
 It is initiated by Philips Experience Design with the aim to challenge creative minds to envision service design concepts that matter based on an actual, tangible, real-life case they can relate to.

 The overall theme is ‘access to care’ (Sustainable Development Goal #3), which we think is an important topic for young designers, with the current - not always positive - legacy of older generations.
-The challenge will be an ‘access to care related problem’.
+Each year the challenge is an ‘access to care related problem’.
 Based on local research by the students they select an occurring situation that needs improvement and a human-centered service or product-service solution.

 Students are encouraged to work in multidisciplinary teams.
 The teamwork will stimulate their collaborative creativity and excellence for a chance to win a 10-week design-in-residence as well as a monetary reward.
 And it's a unique opportunity for students to work with regarded experts in the fields of innovation, design and healthcare.